nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/REACT_EDIT.md

 ## Route for Showing Animal Edit Form

 Below is a new route that renders the edit form for editing information about an animal.
 The `employees` collection is passed to the component because just like the form we used to board an animal, this one will also have the dropdown for employees.
-You will also pass an additonal prop called `upAnimal` which we will defined in `ApplicationViews`.
+You will also pass an additonal prop called `updateAnimal` which will be defined in `ApplicationViews`.
 You will also need to update the route for `/animals/:animalId` so that the the `AnimalDetail` component is only rendered when the path is an exact match.

 First, update your routes with this code.